CLEANit/slurm/README.md

 This enables users to queue GPU (or CPU) jobs.

 Since these nodes do not share a filesystem, jobs must be submitted a bit differently than the traditional cluster setup, with the specific node on which they are destined to run specified in the submit script.
-If the node is not specified, the job will run on _any_ node, and consequently file dependencies will either not be met, or files will be placed on a node not expected.
+If the node is not specified, the job will run on _any_ node, and consequently file dependencies will either not be met, or files will be placed (or worse, overwritten) on a node not expected.

 Here is the minimal submit script for running a GPU-enabled Python script on two GPUs on shockwave: